 What’s the solution to this?
 Feedback.

 You have to get your product out there, as fast as possible, to start collecting feedback and keep improving it on a regular basis.

 I learned this lesson the hard way.
 When we started KISSmetrics, we used all of our funding to build the product.

 It took us a year to build it and when we released it – we learned that our customers were happy with the metrics their social networks were already offering.

-2 Steps you must take to make sure your product hits the target
+2 Steps that you must take to ensure that your product hits the target

 Here’s how to do it the right way: